 I’m a costume drama junkie.
-There are no “ands,” “ifs” or “buts” about it.
-This means that even if I don’t take quickly to one of the masterpieces the folks across the pond put out, chances are, I’ll be back for any subsequent series.
-Such was the case with this mix of American and British characters.
+There’s no “ands,” “ifs” or “buts” about it.
+This means even if I don’t take immediately to the masterpieces from across the pond, chances are, I’ll return.
+Such is the case with this mix of American and British characters.

 It’s been five years since his family has lived with him and Mr. Selfridge (Jeremy Piven) is living a quiet life that is missing his wife, Rose (Frances O’Connor) and his children.
-To save face and put on a good front for her husband’s fifth store anniversary, Rose returns to her husband’s arm and his still-thriving store for the celebration, only to realize that Harry wishes to make amends with his wife, something Rose is unwilling to contemplate.
-Instead she relies on her new friend, Dalphine Day (Polly Walker) whose adventures inspire Rose to be bold – contrary to what her aristocracy friend, Lady Mae (Katherine Kelly) advises.
-Then there is their son, Gordon Selfridge (Greg Austin) who is excited to be home from school and beginning to learn the store business, only what the teen doesn’t know is that his father has very different duties in mind for him.
+To save face for her husband’s fifth store anniversary, Rose returns to her husband’s arm.
+But what she realizes is that Harry wishes to make amends with his wife, something Rose is unwilling to contemplate.
+Instead she relies on her new friend, Dalphine Day (Polly Walker) whose adventures inspire Rose to be bold.
+All contrary to what her aristocratic friend, Lady Mae (Katherine Kelly) advises.
+Then there’s son, Gordon Selfridge (Greg Austin).
+Gordon is excited to be home from school and beginning to learn the store business; only he doesn’t realize what his father has in mind is different from his plans.

-Coinciding with the return of the Selfridge family is Agnes Towler (Aisling Loftus), the shop girl Harry sent to Paris to train in window dressing.
-She has returned home to England with maturity, a new promotion, and with more vision than ever, but is challenged by the new head of ladies wear, Mr. Thackeray (Cal Macaninch) and even, her former friends aren’t supportive – particularly Victor (Trystan Gravelle).
-Meanwhile Harry’s head of personal, Mr. Grove (Tom Goodman-Hill) is struggling to do his job and Miss Mardle (Amanda Abbington) has recently come into wealth, which changes her entire outlook on life.
+Coinciding with the return of the Selfridge family is Agnes Towler (Aisling Loftus), the shop girl Harry sent to Paris for training.
+She returns with maturity, a new promotion, and with more vision than ever, but new head of ladies wear, Mr. Thackeray (Cal Macaninch) challenges her.
+Even, her former friends aren’t supportive – particularly Victor (Trystan Gravelle).
+Meanwhile Harry’s head of personal, Mr. Grove (Tom Goodman-Hill) struggles to do his job and Miss Mardle (Amanda Abbington) has recently come into wealth, which changes everything.
 The joy of the staff at Selfridge’s is all about to be shattered with the threat of a war looms… and young men flock to enlist.

-If anyone ever doubted this show could get any better, we were wrong.
-Golly, I loved what the writer’s and the entire production did in this second series.
+If anyone ever doubts this show could get any better, we’re wrong.
+Golly, I love what the writer’s and the entire production did in this second series.
 It seems safe to say that many of us had a so-so reaction to this following its first season.
-We didn’t respect many of its leading characters choices and struggled liking the characters as a result.
-Season two definitely improves on that, providing both examples of maturity in these personalities, which ups our respect and I have to say, whether some of them are cliché or not (because we’ve seen similar plots in Downton Abbey or Upstairs, Downstairs), I don’t think there was one storyline I didn’t like – everything from the mystery shrouding some of the issues brought about by the war as well as the fascinating character twists.
+We didn’t respect many of its leading characters choices and struggle liking the characters as a result.
+Season two definitely improves on that, providing maturity in these personalities, which ups our respect.
+Also, I have to say, whether some of them are cliché or not (there’s similar plots in Downton Abbey or Upstairs, Downstairs), I don’t think there’s one storyline I don’t like; everything from the mystery shrouding some of the issues of war as well as the fascinating character twists.

 Though it goes without saying, I’d be remiss if not mentioning the gorgeous costuming.
-The hats, the dresses, the impeccable suits, everything… sparkles, and of course, its cast wears their fashion with authority and sass.
-Not to downplay all of this charm, the ending is bittersweet.
-Keeping true to its source material (this is based off a true story), the writers have preemptively killed off a character (off-screen) making the visual ending of the series happy yet the mental full of sorrow.
-Any cursory reading reveals that this seemed to be the season of “happiness” as the rumors are floating around that season three is going to be darker because of its titular character’s reaction, and for me, that doesn’t bode well.
-All that was built up in this season – the redemption, the betterment of characters – will seem for nothing, unless this is a temporary failing and not something that will drag through a new set of ten installments.
-Either way, I’m thrilled with the second season of Mr. Selfridge.
+The hats, the dresses, the impeccable suits, everything… sparkles.
+Still, despite it charm, the ending is bittersweet.
+Keeping true to its source material (based off a true story), the writers preemptively kill off a character (off-screen) making the visual ending of the series happy yet the mental full of sorrow.
+This seems to be the season of “happiness” as the rumors are floating around that season three is going to be darker, and this doesn’t bode well.
+All that builds up this season – the redemption, the betterment of characters – will seem for nothing, unless this is a temporary failing and not something that will drag through a new set of ten installments.
+Either way, I’m happy with the second season of Mr. Selfridge.
 It rose to a new level of charming and for now, that’s enough.

-(Content: There are implications a married man has a mistress, an unmarried couple are seen in bed together, and a man also tries to take advantage of a girl – she slaps him across the face for it.
-A woman propositions a married man and is turned down.
+Content: There’s implications a married man has a mistress, an unmarried couple are in bed together, and a man also tries to take advantage of a girl – she slaps him across the face.
+A married man turns down a woman’s proposition.
 There are some minor other innuendoes.
 Another character is being abused [he slaps her across the face and enjoys taunting her, as well as expecting his “husbandly rights”].
 Aside from that, there are emotional fallouts and off-screen deaths related to the war.
-The series is rated TV12.)
+The series is TV12.